petitepirate/mystery3/conceptual.md

 - You can pass information to Flask either as a parameter in a route URL (like '/foods/pretzel') or using a URL query param (like 'foods?type=pretzel').
 How might you choose which one is a better fit for an application?

 	URL Querys are usually used when returning extra info, or when handling forms.
-URL parameters should be the main subjuect of the page.
+URL parameters should be the main subjuect of the page.  path param for single resource

 - How do you collect data from a URL placeholder parameter using Flask?